Sustainable Project Management Explained

 What is Sustainable Project Management?

-There are many different definitions of sustainable project management floating around the world of academia.
-Gilbert Silvius and others provides their comprehensive definition for sustainable project management as:
+There are many different definitions of sustainable project management floating around.
+Gilbert Silvius and Others provides their comprehensive definition:

-.. the planning, monitoring and controlling of project delivery and support processes, with consideration of the environmental, economical and social aspects of the life-cycle of the project’s resources, processes, deliverables and effects, aimed at realizing benefits for stakeholders, and performed in a transparent, fair and ethical way that includes proactive stakeholder participation.”
+“.. the planning, monitoring and controlling of project delivery and support processes, with consideration of the environmental, economical and social aspects of the life-cycle of the project’s resources, processes, deliverables and effects, aimed at realising benefits for stakeholders, and performed in a transparent, fair and ethical way that includes proactive stakeholder participation.”

-2. An approach that considers the entirety of a project’s life cycle, from activities to the end output.
+2. A complete plan for a project’s entire life cycle, from activities to the end output

-5. An approach that actively considers the short term and long term impacts of all project activities and outputs.
+5. An awareness of both the short-term and long-term impacts of all project activities and outputs.

 Sustainable Project Management: A fundamental paradigm and scope shift

-Silvius and Shipper suggest that sustainable project management is much more than simply adding a new perspective to the current project management world, but is a fundamental paradigm shift that impacts the fundamental mindset and scope of projects as shown in the image below.
+Silvius and Shipper suggest that sustainable project management is more than simply adding a new perspective to existing approaches.
+Instead, they believe sustainable project management is a paradigm shift that impacts the mindset and scope of projects, as shown by the image below.

-On a mindset level, sustainable project management involves shifting a project manager’s role from merely ‘doing as they are told’ and managing the time, scope and cost of a project towards taking ownership of sustainable development.
-Project managers will have to develop themselves as sustainability specialists and actively collaborate with many different stakeholders.
-Their personal ethics, transparency and knowledge of project managers will play a significant role in their duties moving forward.
+On a mindset level, sustainable project management involves shifting a PMs role from managing the time, scope, and cost of a project, towards taking ownership of sustainable development.
+PMs will develop themselves as sustainability specialists, and actively collaborate with different stakeholders.
+The personal ethics, transparency, and knowledge of PMs will play a significant role in their duties moving forward.

-On a paradigm level, projects are also shifting their fundamental concerns from a traditional approach that focused on predictability and controlling project constraints of time, scope and costs, to the sustainable approach towards flexibility, complexity, and opportunity.
-Change is not managed solely for the purpose of keeping the ‘traditional iron triangle’ at bay, but rather is accepted and managed through a holistic perspective that accounts for different impacts, outputs and opportunities that are beyond pure monetary value.
+Projects are also shifting from the fundamental concerns of controlling project constraints of time, scope, and costs.
+In contrast, PMs are expected to take a sustainable approach towards flexibility, complexity, and opportunity.
+Change is not managed solely for the purpose of balancing the iron triangle, but rather, is managed through a holistic perspective.
+This means considering different impacts, outputs, and opportunities that aren’t related to generating revenue.

-In matters of scope, traditional project management typically only concerns itself with the direct contextual sphere of the project delivery itself while the scope management is only concerned with appeasing the organisation and stakeholders involved.
-Sustainable project management takes this to a new level, expanding the time horizons of the project to consider future generations while looking at its impact on both local and global society.
+In matters of scope, traditional project management typically only concerns itself with the contextual sphere of the project delivery itself.
+This contextual sphere is generally developed by the expectation of the organisation and stakeholders involved.
+Sustainable project management takes this to a new level.
+It expands the horizons of the project to consider future generations and considering its impact on society.

 Sustainable Project Management Approaches

 Sustainable Project Management is still an emerging space and it is set to grow in the near future.
-Though most methodologies are trying to introduce sustainability into their current practices in an approach that is often dubbed ‘sustainability in project management’, it differs from sustainable project management approaches that ingrain sustainability into its very core.
+Though most methodologies include some sustainability considerations, it differs from sustainable project management approaches that ingrain sustainability into their very core.
 There are two prominent and comprehensive sustainable project management approaches at present: PRiSM and P5 standards by Green Project Management.

 PRiSM

-An abbreviation of Project Integrating Sustainability Measures, the PRiSM approach is a principle-based methodology that applies a value-maximization approach that focuses on the integrating sustainability into the entirety of the project lifecycle.
-It predominantly leverages existing organisational systems to achieve unilateral sustainable benefits realization with a clear focus on process and the final product sustainability.
+The Project Integrating Sustainability Measures, or the PRiSM approach, is a principle-based methodology that integrates sustainability into the entirety of the project lifecycle.
+It predominantly leverages existing organisational systems to achieve unilateral sustainable benefits realisation.
+It achieves this through its clear focus on process and final product sustainability.

-Built upon the P5 standards introduced by Green Project Management (see more here), it aims to reduce the ecological impact of projects through four key project phases – concerned groups, sustainability orientation, organisational orientation, and results.
-Additionally, PRiSM functions off six core philosophies:
+Built upon the P5 standards introduced by Green Project Management, it aims to reduce the ecological impact of projects through four key project phases.
+These include concerned groups, sustainability orientation, organisational orientation, and results.

 1. Commitment and Accountability